CENG502-Projects/CENG502-Spring2023/Barutcu/Readme.md

 # License

 All original code I wrote in this repository is licensed under the MIT License.
-Everything except for all pictures in the images directory are borrowed from the paper is my original work.
+Everything except for all pictures in the images directory are borrowed from the papers referenced above is my original work.
 These images belong to their copyright holders.
 They are provided in this repository for educational purposes only, which constitute fair use under the US copyright law.